 You probably have many questions about legalized sports wagering in the US - we get it.
 It's a confusing time but an exciting time as well.
 With so many states open to legalized sports gambling, there's no shortage of online sportsbooks and no shortage of questions as well.

-Here are a few frequently asked questions we get here at EatWatchBet.
+Here are answers to the frequently asked questions we get here at EatWatchBet:

 Following the Supreme Court’s decision to rule a 1992 federal law unconstitutional, many states have now legalized sports betting.
-Currently, Delaware, Mississippi, New Jersey, New Mexico, Rhode Island and West Virginia allow some form of legal sports wagering.
-Several other states have also approved legislation and will implement it in the near future.
+Currently, Arkansas, Colorado, Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Tennessee, Virginia, Washington DC, West Virginia, and Wyoming allow some form of online sports wagering.
+Several other states have also approved legislation and will implement it shortly.

 The method you use to place your bet will depend on which state you are visiting or where you reside.
 Many states allow online/mobile sports betting apps where users can sign up directly from their devices and make deposits to place bets.
 Other states require that users go through an authorized retail location, such as a casino/racetrack, to make bets.